 This necessity, however, introduces a new challenge for organizations.
 The task of sifting through extensive datasets to create dashboards, perform analyses, and generate reports typically requires a dedicated team of data analysts.

-Our system not only aids sales representatives in refining their sales tactics but also provides detailed metrics such as call duration, moments of hesitation, and talk-to-listen ratios, facilitating a deeper understanding of your team’s current standing and potential improvements.
+The system not only aids sales representatives in refining their sales tactics but also provides detailed metrics such as call duration, moments of hesitation, and talk-to-listen ratios, facilitating a deeper understanding of your team's current standing and potential improvements.